Escherichia coli (E. coli)

 The bacteria are also found in the stools of infected persons and can be passed from person to person if good hand washing habits are not followed.

 ii.
 Can we add the attached picture of the undercooked hamburger in place of the other cooked hamburger?

 Some other bacterial and viral infections can cause similar symptoms.
 Shiga toxin-producing E. coli infection is usually diagnosed through a stool culture or by a test which detects the toxin in an infected person’s stool.

 Most persons recover without medical treatment in 5-10 days.
 Antibiotics should not be used to treat this infection.
-Antidiarrheal agents like Imodium® should be avoided.
+Antidiarrheal agents like Imodium® should be avoided as they can slow down your body’s digestive process, giving the toxins more time to absorb and may cause longer duration of illness .
 Hemolytic uremic syndrome is a life-threatening condition usually treated in an intensive care unit (ICU) in a hospital.

-Shiga toxin-producing E. coli, including E. coli O157:H7, is present in the United States, though the infection is less commonly reported than other foodborne illnesses.
+Shiga toxin-producing E. coli, including E. coli O157:H7, is present in the United States including Hawaii, though the infection is less commonly reported than other foodborne illnesses.

 - Do not eat undercooked ground beef.
 Ground beef should be cooked until a thermometer inserted into the thickest part of the meat reads at least 160°F. Ground beef should not be pink in the middle.

 - Be careful to avoid cross-contamination when cooking in your home.
 Keep raw meat separate from other foods.
 Wash hands, counters and utensils with hot soapy water after they touch raw meat.
 Never place cooked hamburgers on the unwashed plate that held the raw patties.